like413/MACN/README.md

-# MACN
-Mixing Self-Attention and Convolution Network: A Uniﬁed Framework for Multisource Remote Sensing Data Classification
+# Mixing Self-Attention and Convolution Network: A Uniﬁed Framework for Multisource Remote Sensing Data Classification
-## The code will be released in future!
+The code will be released in future!
 ## Results
 All the results are cited from original paper.
 More details can be found in the paper.